 An apartment in Ukraine was sold as an NFT last year.
 It doesn’t make sense, right?
 Your mind must be bombarded with a lot of questions now.
 Let’s make this simple by breaking down this puzzle and understanding things from their origin.

-There have been a lot of talks about Bitcoins and other cryptocurrencies from the past few years.
+There have been a lot of talks about Bitcoins and other cryptocurrencies over the past few years.
 You might wonder why I changed the topic from NFTs to cryptocurrencies.
-Well, there is this one cryptocurrency with the second highest market cap, Ether.
-That's relative to NFTs.
+Well, there is this one cryptocurrency with the second-highest market cap, Ether.
+That’s relative to NFTs.
 Ether is the indigenous cryptocurrency of the blockchain named Ethereum.

 Likewise, the Ethereum blockchain is a distinct blockchain.
 Apart from managing cryptocurrencies, it’s a well-known platform for NFT or Non-Fungible Token transactions.
 NFTs are cryptographic assets stored on a blockchain with unique identification codes and metadata.
 Unlike cryptocurrencies, NFTs can be almost anything as long as it’s digital.
 NFTs cannot be traded or exchanged at equivalency.
 On the other hand, the cryptocurrencies are identical, thereby making them easily tradable.